gruntwork-io/fetch/README.md

 # fetch

-fetch will download all or a subset of files or folders from a specific git commit, branch or tag of a public or private GitHub repo.
+fetch downloads all or a subset of files or folders from a specific git commit, branch or tag of a public or private GitHub repo.

 #### Features